Can Dairy Be Sustainable? Yes, and Here's Why

 The LCA focused on fluid milk and showed the industry accounts for:

-- less than 2% of total GHG emissions in the U.S.;
+- approximately 2% of total GHG emissions in the U.S.;

 - 5.1% of water use;